 Pitching the idea around the office, I quickly learned that most of the women, not just me and Cinderella, had problems with shoes slipping – Michelle because her feet are narrow, Lydia because one foot is half a size smaller than the other, Rita because she lost weight (and from her feet too), Julia because she couldn’t say no to a sample sale shoe, even if it was a smidge too big.
 I was elated that they all encouraged me to pursue my idea!

 Photo of Emily Kenison, Founder & CEO of Straplets, wearing the T-Straplet

 Icing on the Cake.

-While at NYU School of Law, I was very interested in fashion law and through my studies I learned that it was very difficult to get a utility patent in fashion, but not impossible.
+While at law school, I was very interested in fashion law and through my studies I learned that it was very difficult to get a utility patent in fashion, but not impossible.

 And then what?
 Hustle.